Overview

 Note

-You have the same filesystem access as if you were on Summit, to both NFS and GPFS, as you will be working under your standard OLCF UID.
+You have the same filesystem access as if you were on Frontier, to both NFS and Lustre, as you will be working under your standard OLCF UID.

 Each CPU Lab spawned by OLCF’s Open JupyterHub gets these default resources: